 - River as a tidal park

 The project focuses on softening and greening the – currently usually stony – embankments.
+In the years ahead, the programme will be expanded from Rotterdam to the Biesbosch nature reserve.
 Using natural processes is beneficial to nature development and recreation, and improves flood protection at a number of locations.

 - Rhine-Meuse estuary study

-At the request of the House of Representatives (Geurts motion), an additional study has been conducted into closing the Rhine-Meuse estuary on the seaward side, as a long-term option, involving locks in the Oude Maas and Nieuwe Maas, in combination with peak water storage in the Oosterschelde.
-The conclusion is that this is a fully-fledged alternative, to be explored in the context of the study into replacement of the Maeslant storm surge barrier (which is expected to commence in 2040).
-The Delta Programme monitors new insights relating to climate change, flood risk management, and freshwater supply; if need be, the study will commence at an earlier date.
+At the request of the House of Representatives (Geurts motion), an additional study has been conducted into closing the Rhine-Meuse estuary on the seaward side, as a long-term option.
+This option involves locks in the Oude Maas and Nieuwe Maas, in combination with peak water storage in the Oosterschelde.
+The conclusion is that this alternative warrants a fully-fledged exploration when the study into replacement of the Maeslant storm surge barrier is launched (the study is expected to commence in 2040).
+The review of the Delta Decision is expected to result in the recommendation to conduct this study on the basis of a broad-based, supra-regional system analysis (see below).
+The Delta Programme is monitoring new insights relating to climate change, flood risk management, and freshwater supply; if need be, the study will commence at an earlier date.

-In 2016, European Interreg grants were awarded to two pilots in the Rhine Estuary-Drechtsteden region.
-The grants were provided under European multi-layer flood risk management (FRAMES) and climate adaptation (BEGIN) programmes, in which the province of Zuid-Holland and the municipality of Dordrecht, respectively, are participating.
+Two pilots in the Rhine Estuary-Drechtsteden region have been awarded European Interreg grants.
+The grants were provided under European programmes focused on multi-layer flood risk management (FRAMES) and climate adaptation (BEGIN), in which the province of Zuid-Holland and the municipality of Dordrecht, respecti